New Shelter Campaign

 Like that little engine, we have a dream: to build our own forever home — a modern-day safe harbor for the animals of Santa Cruz.
 The new shelter we envision will be modern, inclusive, and inspiring — a place for fresh ideas, fresh starts, and unleashed possibilities.
 And you can help us build it!

-If you’ve ever visited our current Chanticleer Avenue facility, you understand: Every aspect of our operations takes place within a crowded 1,200-square-foot facility that’s in a state of serious disrepair.
-With severe space constraints and suboptimal animal housing, we cannot grow our lifesaving work in the community and achieve our mission.
+If you’ve ever visited our current Chanticleer Avenue facility, you understand that every aspect of operation takes place within a crowded 1,200-square-foot facility that was clearly never meant to be an animal shelter.
+It’s got the “home-like” setting that is very therapeutic for the animals but with severe space constraints and an aging structure, we simply cannot grow our lifesaving work and achieve our mission at the level in which our community deserves.
 Our outdated, rented facility can no longer be cost-effectively repaired.
 It must be replaced.
 Although we take pride in providing every animal with excellent care, current best practices in shelter management just aren’t possible in a building as old as ours.

 Current challenges in our existing facility: